How long can a family live in the shelter?

 What are the options after the shelter?

 The goal is to rapidly re-house all homeless families immediately.
-Project Next Step is the piece of our programmatic pie that provides permanent, supportive housing through funding from the Department of Housing and Urban Development (HUD), the city of Shreveport and the city of Bossier City.
-Currently, Providence House manages 40 apartment sites throughout Shreveport and Bossier.
+Project Next Step is the piece of our programmatic pie that provides permanent, supportive housing through funding from the Department of Housing and Urban Development (HUD) and the City of Shreveport.

 Is the shelter safe for families?